M1 Finance vs Betterment - Which is Better for You?

 So what are Betterment’s benefits?

 Betterment allows for automatic tax-loss harvesting, which can benefit people in high tax brackets who have large investment portfolios, however in truth all this would do is off-set capital gains in the long-run and it wouldn’t at all make-up for the higher management fees.
-The other benefit of Betterment is that they give financial advice if you pay for their premium package, however that’s most definitely not worth it due to the excessively high fees.
+The other benefit of Betterment is that they give financial advice if you pay for their premium package, however that’s not worth it in our opinion due to the excessively high fees they charge for the service.